Tap the text to show or hide reading controls.

 “…”

-Gyu-yeon trailed off and let out a big sigh.
-He forced himself to swallow his anger, fearing another intense grilling would frighten Naru.
+Gyu-yeon, trailing off, let out a big sigh.
+He forced himself to swallow his anger, fearing another solo grilling would frighten Naru.
 Naru thought he was lucky that Gyu-yeon had gotten angry.

 You found me.
 You came and found me.

 It had been brief, but he truly felt abandoned for a moment.
-Hearing that Gyu-yeon had been searching desperately for him flooded him with relief and reddened his eyes.
+Hearing that Gyu-yeon had been desperately looking for him flooded his with relief and reddened his eyes.

-Naru fumbled the bouquet he’d shoved in his back pocket out.
-He’d put it there to avoid losing it and was glad he’d kept it.
-Though the weak paper wrapping was crumpled and ugly, the small blossoms were intact.
+Naru fumbled the bouquet he’d stuck in his back pocket out.
+He’d put it there to avoid losing it, and was glad he’d kept it that way.
+Though the weak paper wrapping was ugly and crumpled, the small blossoms were intact.

 “I wanted to give you this….”